Cyber Monday marks the year’s biggest online shopping day, and one more chance to save on gifts

 Electronics, clothing, toys and jewelry were among the categories that saw the most growth this Black Friday, per Adobe.
 Health and beauty products as well as sporting goods also saw significant sales increases.

-The investment bank Jefferies, which tracked 54 retailers during Black Friday, said it found that a majority of them offered flat discounts compared to last year.
-Salesforce’s data still showed discount rates rose to 30% in the U.S. on Black Friday, enticing customers to buy.
+Mickey Chadha, retail expert and vice president at the credit rating agency Moody’s, believes that discounts will likely be quite strong and continue in the coming days, primarily because inventory, especially in discretionary categories, remains higher than demand.
+But he said the deals likely won’t be as good as last year, when retailers had more items on hand.

-“Consumers feeling economic pressure are taking control of their household finances and have been really diligent and patient,” said Rob Garf, vice president and general manager of Retail at Salesforce.
+The investment bank Jefferies, which tracked 54 retailers during Black Friday, said Monday that it found that a majority of them offered flat discounts compared to last year.
+Still, Salesforce’s data showed discount rates rose to 30% in the U.S. on Black Friday, enticing customers to buy.

 The resale industry, which has grown in recent years, is also expected to be a significant part of the holiday shopping season.
 Salesforce predicts 17% of holiday gifts this year will come from resale markets like Facebook Marketplace or ThreadUp, as well as brands like Canada Goose, Patagonia and Coach offering resale options on their sites for environmentally-conscious consumers or those who enjoy vintage offerings.